mksoni7001/node-server/README.md

 - **Service.js** - A utility class, very simple and thin at this point, with two static methods for building a response object for successful and failed results in the service operation.
 The default response code is 200 for success and 500 for failure.
 It is recommended to send more accurate response codes and override these defaults when relevant.

 - **.js** - auto-generated code, providing a stub Promise for each operationId defined in the `openapi.yaml`.
 Each method receives the variables that were defined in the `openapi.yaml` file, and wraps a Promise in a try/catch clause.
 The Promise resolves both success and failure in a call to the `Service.js` utility class for building the appropriate response that will be sent back to the Controller and then to the caller of this endpoint.

-#### tests/
-- **serverTests.js** - basic server validation tests, checking that the server is up, that a call to an endpoint within the scope of the `openapi.yaml` file returns 200, that a call to a path outside that scope returns 200 if it exists and a 404 if not.
-- **routingTests.js** - Runs through all the endpoints defined in the `openapi.yaml`, and constructs a dummy request to send to the server.
-Confirms that the response code is 200.
-At this point requests containing xml or formData fail - currently they are not supported in the router.
-- **additionalEndpointsTests.js** - A test file for all the endpoints that are defined outside the openapi.yaml scope.
-Confirms that these endpoints return a successful 200 response.

-Future tests should be written to ensure that the response of every request sent should conform to the structure defined in the `openapi.yaml`.
-This test will fail 100% initially, and the job of the development team will be to clear these tests.

 #### models/
 Currently a concept awaiting feedback.
 The idea is to have the objects defined in the openapi.yaml act as models which are passed between the different modules.
 This will conform the programmers to interact using defined objects, rather than loosely-defined JSON objects.
 Given the nature of JavaScript programmers, who want to work with their own bootstrapped parameters, this concept might not work.
 Keeping this here for future discussion and feedback.